Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

 If you launch the configuration utility via casadm -H, a list of command line options and arguments is returned.
-For more detailed information on the different command line options, see Configuration Tool Details section of this document.
+For more detailed information on the different command line options, see the section [Configuration Tool Details](/guide_tool_details.html#configuration-tool-details).

 For Open CAS Linux configuration, note that the term “cache device” refers to the SSD/NVMe device or RAM disk that is used for caching data from a slower device,